 Jun 292017

-Voltage doublers produce twice as much DC voltage as a common rectifier could produce.
-They can be implemented in two different ways: half wave voltage doublers and full wave voltage doublers.
-In both cases the ripple voltage frequency is the same as that of the input voltage.
+Voltage doublers produce twice the DC voltage of a standard rectifier.
+There are two types of voltage doubler: half-wave voltage doubler and full-wave voltage doubler.
+In both cases, the ripple voltage frequency is the same as the input voltage frequency.

-In the process of full-wave rectification of traditional rectifiers, the frequency of the ripple voltage is twice the frequency of the input voltage.
+In full-wave rectification using traditional rectifiers, the ripple voltage frequency is twice the input voltage frequency.
+In this process, the ripple voltage frequency is twice that of the input voltage frequency.

-The advantage of the Half Wave voltage doubler is that it has a line, which is common to the input and output (see diagram).
-This line can be taken as common or ground and can be connected to the chassis or metal base of the equipment to be fed.
+The advantage of the half-wave voltage doubler is that it has a line that is common to the input and output (see diagram).
+This line can be used as a common or ground connection and can be connected to the chassis or metal base of the connected equipment.

 Half Wave voltage doubler

-The ground or common terminal must be well identified, so as not to make an inverted connection with unpleasant consequences.
-If this were done, the chassis or metal base of the equipment would be connected to the “+” terminal.
+The ground or common terminal must be clearly labeled to avoid an inverted connection, which could have unpleasant consequences.
+Otherwise, the chassis or metal base of the equipment would be connected to the “+” terminal.

-In the first negative half-cycle of the input wave, the diode D1 is directly polarized and allows the current to pass through the capacitor C1.
-The capacitor is charged to the peak value of the input voltage.
-If the peak value is Vmax., then this capacitor is charged at this voltage.
-In this cycle diode D2 is inversely polarized and does not conduct.
+During the first negative half-cycle of the input waveform, diode D1 becomes directly polarized, allowing current to pass through capacitor C1.
+The capacitor charges to the peak value of the input voltage.
+If the peak value is V_(max), then the capacitor is charged to this voltage.
+During this cycle, diode D2 is inversely polarized and does not conduct.

-In the next half-cycle of the input voltage (positive half-cycle), D1 diode is reverse polarized and does not conduct.
-D2 diode is directly polarized and the current flows through the capacitor C1, the diode D2 and the capacitor C2.
+During the next half-cycle (the positive half-cycle) of the input voltage, the D1 diode is reverse polarized and does not conduct.
+The D2 diode is directly polarized, allowing current to flow through the capacitor C1, diode D2, and capacitor C2.

-At the beginning of the negative half-cycle, the capacitor C2 is discharged, but C1 is charged at Vmax (peak value of the input voltage).
-The capacitor C2 will then be charged at twice the input peak voltage.
-The current input peak voltage and the accumulated voltage at the capacitor C1 are added together.
+At the start of the negative half-cycle, the capacitor C2 is discharged, while C1 is charged at Vmax, which is the peak value of the input voltage.
+Then, C2 is charged at twice the input peak voltage.
+The current peak input voltage and the accumulated voltage at capacitor C1 are added together.

 Leave a Reply